Ignacio0407/Lunar-Lander-v3/README.md

 ### Running Inference

-To test the trained model and visualize its performance, run:
+To test the trained model and visualize its performance enter any of the folders with python code and then run:

 ```bash
 python dqn_inference.py
 ```

+In Kaggle, put ! at the beginning for both commands, but notice that the inference will not run graphically, since Kaggle does not allow it.

 ## LunarLander-v3 Environment